jusspatel/IDLEThemes/README.md

 Well , let's accept the fact that the default theme for Python IDLE is boring .
 So, to spice up that , i have brought to you the best collection of themes which you can integrate with the Python IDLE

 ## Installation
-- After downloading and extracting all the contents of the zip , open the `config-highlight.def` file in notepad and copy all its contents
+- After downloading and extracting all the contents of the zip , open the `config-highlight.def` file in notepad and copy all its content
 - Now go to `(Drive in Which Python Folder is)\Python\Lib\idlelib` .
 - Now you will find a file called `config-highlight.def` there .
 Open it in a notepad and replace all its content with the code you copied earlier .
 - Now save the file (PLEASE CLOSE ANY OPEN DEFAULT IDLES)